thoughtspot/ts-chart-sdk/README.md

 #### How to save some chart specific state after client have made some changes in charts?

-You can use `ChartToTSEvent.UpdateVisualProps` eventType inside `ctx.emitEvent()`.Since the payload type for this event is `JSON` u can just add a key value pair naming `clientState`.
+You can use `ChartToTSEvent.UpdateVisualProps` eventType inside `ctx.emitEvent()`.
+Since the payload type for this event is `unkown` you can just add a key value pair naming `clientState`.

 **Sample** -
 ```js